henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseMakerCompareAnnot.md

 There exist a number of 'annotation viewers' - IGV, Argo and Apollo, to name a few.
 A common choice for annotators is the web-based version of Apollo, WebApollo, mostly for its curation capabilities.

 ### Using WebApollo to view annotations
+Transfer your maker annotation files to your computer using the scp command.

-So, jump to [WebApollo](http://bils-web.imbim.uu.se/drosophila_melanogaster) and upload your annotation track.
+Then, jump to [WebApollo](http://bils-web.imbim.uu.se/drosophila_melanogaster) and upload your annotation track.
 [Here find the WebApollo instruction](UsingWebapollo)
 Along with your own gene builds, there are a number of other tracks already available - including a BAM track obtained from an RNA-seq sample as well as the reference annotation from FlyBase /EnsEMBL.
 You can now compare your gene builds against this reference.
 Some questions to ask yourself:

 - Do my gene builds recover all the genes found in the reference?